 Is Canalix a route optimisation software?

 Canalix is an inspection management solution that is focused on transforming the inspection model of regulators and enterprises.
-Route-optimisation is a key AI-powered feature of the software and is used by our clients.
+Route optimization is a key AI-powered feature of the software and is used by our clients.
 Some of our customer success data shows that our clients reduced the total travelled distance by inspectors with up to 40% and managed to cut costs while improving the inspection process.